How MR PORTER Throws A House Party

 To kick off the festive season, we share our hosting secrets

 Throwing a good party is like riding a bicycle.
 That is, fun but exhausting.
-We at MR PORTER should know: this year, we’ve hosted a pool party in Milan, done an all-nighter at a motel in California, and, this September descended upon London’s oldest vintner, Berry Bros & Rudd, to toast the launch of our Kingsman Shop.
-Since then – in the grand tradition of history’s greatest frazzled socialites – we’re showing no signs of letting up: in fact, this November, we’re mounting a house party to launch our private label, Mr P. And after all this practice we thought it high time we bequeathed some of our hard-earned party wisdom to readers of The Journal.
+We at MR PORTER should know.
+This year, we’ve hosted a pool party in Milan, done an all-nighter at a motel in California and, in September we descended upon London’s oldest vintner, Berry Bros & Rudd, to toast the launch of our Kingsman Shop.
+Then – in the grand tradition of history’s greatest frazzled socialites and showing no signs of letting up – in November, we threw a house party to launch our private label, Mr P. After all this practice we thought it high time we bequeathed some of our hard-earned party wisdom to readers of The Journal.
 So here goes.

 For every event MR PORTER throws, the aim is to mix some of Mr Cole Porter’s “swellegant elegant” with some of Mr Mark Ronson’s “Uptown Funk (feat.
 Bruno Mars)”.
 The guest list should be like a classic cocktail: not too long, refreshingly cool and with a touch of spice.
 Speeches are encouraged but should be no longer than it takes to mix another tray of drinks.
 Social media is fine of course – who are we to fly in the face of the Insta-pocalypse? – but we think it’s only polite to ask fellow guests before you live-stream their moment on the dance floor.